godotengine/godot-docs/reference/compiling_for_windows.rst

 this batch file enables are needed by Godot/SCons.

-Since you are probably using VS2013 or VS2015, if you need to recreate them manually, use the bellow folders, or place them on the desktop/taskbar:
+Since you are probably using VS2013 or VS2015, if you need to recreate them manually, use the below folders, or place them on the desktop/taskbar:

 ::